Saturday, August 2 at 7:00 pm

 Runtime: 1h 20m

-The historic Shepherdstown Opera House is cozy vaudeville era theater that seats 100 — advance reservations encouraged.
-Doors open 30 minutes before showtime.
-Online reservations end 1 hour before showtime.
+The historic Shepherdstown Opera House is cozy vaudeville era theater that seats 100 — we encourage patrons to purchase tickets in advance.
+Doors open 30 minutes before showtime and our shows start promptly.
 Popcorn, candy, soft drinks, beer & wine available for purchase (no outside food or drinks please).
 Lobby, theater & restroom are wheelchair accessible.